kairichard/lace/README.md

 changes.

 ## TODO

-  * use the new `diff` to determine if a package is "active?"
+- [ ] Determine if a package is "active" or partially active using the new `diff`.
-  * add mothership communication which notifies you about changes in the different environments
+- [ ] Use `diff` to apply/activate changes.
-  * description in lace ls
+- [ ] Add mothership communication to notify about changes in different environments.
-  * provide name in package it's self
+- [ ] Add description in `lace ls`.
-  * Update without having to deactivate
+- [ ] Provide a name in the package itself.
-    * figure out which is the active flavor
+- [ ] Allow updates without having to deactivate:
-      * the one with smallest delta of matching to non matching config_files
+  - [ ] Determine the active flavor by finding the one with the smallest delta of matching to non-matching config files.
-    * build the diff between the old and new config
+  - [x] Build the diff between the old and new config.
-    * only link the diff
+  - [ ] Only link the diff.
-  * Track events with PStore ?
+- [ ] ---Decide whether to track events with PStore.---
-  * define a pkg.lace where i can define multiple pkgs to be fetched and setup
+- [ ] Define a `pkg.lace` to allow multiple packages to be fetched and set up.
-  * Refactor
+- [ ] Refactor:
-    * move hooks away from the package itself into the Utils
+  - [ ] Move hooks away from the package itself into Utils.
-    * hook invocation
+  - [ ] Revise hook invocation.
-    * validate.rb
+  - [ ] Refactor `validate.rb`.
-    * facts key access
+  - [ ] Refactor facts key access.

 License
 --------